top of page

 Used by permission.
 All rights reserved worldwide.

-The angel Gabriel describes a period of seventy ‘sevens’ to Daniel (Daniel 9:24-27).
-Daniel was told that this period of time would be completed prior to the bringing of ‘everlasting righteousness’ to Israel.
-Each ‘seven’ is understood to be a 7-year period of time.
-The first sixty-nine ‘sevens’ were fulfilled when Jesus died (Daniel 9:26).
-This same verse goes on to tell Daniel that the destruction of Jerusalem will come at the hands of, “the people of the ruler who will come.”
-This is speaking of the destruction of Jerusalem in 70 A.D. by the Romans.
-The ruler yet to come will be Antichrist and he will be from the heritage of the Roman Empire.
-Daniel 9:27 is then speaking of Antichrist.
-The seventieth ‘seven’ is the period of time described in Daniel 9:27 and is to be the final seven years leading up to the restoration of the Kingdom of Israel by the Messiah who is Jesus (Daniel 9:24).
+The seven-year period of time described in Daniel 9:27 and is to be the final seven years leading up to the restoration of the Kingdom of Israel by the Messiah who is Jesus (Daniel 9:24).
 This final 7-year period is necessary before the Kingdom of Israel can be restored will begin when a specific 7-year peace treaty or ‘covenant’ is established (Daniel 9:27).
-Please note that the events of this 7-year period are focused on the current Nation of Israel.
+Please note that the events of this seven-year period are focused on the current Nation of Israel.

 The Seven Seals

 A Heavenly Scroll is sealed with seven seals (Revelation 5:1-5, Revelation 6:1-17, Revelation 8:1-6).
 As explained elsewhere on this website; it is most likely that all seven seals are all on the outside of the Scroll in such a way as to require the removal of all seven before the Scroll can be opened and read.
 The use of seven seals would indicate the great significance of this document.
 The opening of the seals will not cause events to happen; but it will rather allow the reader to observe events that are taking place as the seals are broken.
 We are never told in the Bible what the Scroll does contain.
-A brief search of the Internet will show that there no lack of opinions as to what the Scroll says; but we do know that Jesus alone can open the Seals and allow the Scroll to be read (Revelation 5:5).
+It is likely that the Scroll is an indictment of the peoples of the earth for the sin and idolatry that they have committed.
+We do know that Jesus alone can open the Seals and allow the Scroll to be read (Revelation 5:5).
 As Jesus opens the seals, we see the following:

 • Second Seal – Antichrist instigating wars (Revelation 6:3-4)